GregoryConrad/rearch-dart/README.md

 bloc is designed in a manner that thwarts any form of useful composition and then [proceeds to blame that limitation on proper application design!](https://bloclibrary.dev/#/architecture?id=bloc-to-bloc-communication)

-What is suggested there (as of December 2023) is just blatantly incorrect;
+What is suggested there (as of December 2023) is arguably incorrect;
 proper application design should _encourage_ the use of composition, and this is nothing new.
 Composition is a design pattern that has been known about for